Baffelan/Stranbo.jl/README.md

 ## Create a series

-For the moment, the package supports ar(i)ma processes with seasonalities and additive noise.
+For the moment, the package supports sarima(x) processes with seasonalities and additive noise.

 We first define the number of observations in the series: